One of the most beautiful corners it has Madrid, not too well known among those who visit the capital of Spain, is the Temple of Debod.

 This monument was donated to Spain by the Egyptian government in gratitude for its collaboration in saving numerous monuments from the Ancient Egypt from the area Abu Simbel,

-This work allowed numerous Egyptian monuments to be safeguarded from the consequences of the construction of the Aswan Dam in the Nile river with large areas of flooded land.
+This work allowed numerous Egyptian monuments to be safeguarded from the consequences of the construction of the Aswan Dam at the Nile river with large areas of flooded land.

 The monument had been dismantled in 1961, and it was in 1970 when the large stone blocks of the temple were moved to Spain from the port of Alexandria to Valencia.